 - 3.1.
 In accordance with the General Rules an examination shall be written or oral or by portfolio presentation.

 - 3.2.
 The final mark will comprise:

 - 3.2.1.
-NDIP First Year Level:
+National Diploma First Year Level:

 - Practical subjects

 - 40% year mark

 - 60% portfolio presentation which shall include a compulsory controlled project.

 - 3.2.2.
-NDIP Second and Third Year Level:
+National Diploma Second and Third Year Level:

-Practical subjects
+- Practical subjects

 - 40% year mark

 - 60% portfolio presentation which may include a compulsory controlled project.

 - 3.2.3.
-B Tech:
+Bachelor of Technology:

 - 100% portfolio presentation and report.

 - 3.2.4.
-MA Applied Arts:
+Master of Applied Arts:

 - either: 50% dissertation plus 50% project portfolio or 100% dissertation.

+- examination will be conducted as described in the DUT Postgraduate Guide.

-- 3.3 SUPPLEMENTARY EXAMINATIONS
+3.3 SUPPLEMENTARY EXAMINATIONS